Blog Post Thumbnail

 "If I don't have a desk, where do I keep my keyboard, notebook, and photos?"
 It's a fair question.
 Without a permanent desk, employees still need a personal space.
 Providing secure lockers or cubbies gives them a "home base" where they can store their belongings.
 This simple solution shows you're thinking about their comfort and convenience.
 Establishing clear hot desk guidelines helps everyone understand how to use these shared storage spaces respectfully, making the system work for the whole team and keeping personal items safe.

-Maintaining a Clean and Healthy Office
+Tips for a Clean and Healthy Hot Desk Office

 In a shared workspace, cleanliness is a team sport.
 Since multiple people might use the same desk throughout the week, it's essential to have clear protocols for keeping things tidy and hygienic.
 A "clean desk policy" is a must—everyone should be expected to clear their space and wipe it down at the end of the day.
 By providing cleaning supplies at each workstation, you make it easy for employees to do their part.
 This fosters a culture of mutual respect and ensures the office remains a pleasant and healthy place for everyone to work.